JuliaReach/Reachability.jl/docs/src/citations.md

 - Rocca, A. (2018).
 Formal methods for modelling and validation of biological models (Doctoral dissertation, Grenoble Alpes).

-- Schilling, Christian.
-(2018).
+- Schilling, C. (2018).
 Fundamental techniques for the scalable analysis of systems.

 - Kekatos, N. (2018).
 Formal Verification of Cyber-Physical Systems in the Industrial Model-Based Design Process (Doctoral dissertation, Université Grenoble Alpes).